 Most of the bigger hotels in the city will have their own restaurants on-site, but some travelers may also be interested in exploring restaurants around town.
 The majority of the restaurants in Bà Ria serve local favorites with fresh ingredients.
 Seafood is particularly popular because of the sea being so close.
 Song Roch Hao, Quan 108, and Banh Khot are all popular restaurants in Bà Ria.

-Vung Tàu, the province’s largest city, and Con Dao, an archipelago of islands are the two most famous places in Bà Ría-Vung Tàu.
+Vung Tàu, the province’s largest city, and Con Dao, an archipelago of islands, including Con Son, are the two most famous places in Bà Ría-Vung Tàu.
 Though those two destinations receive the majority of tourists, there are other places in the Bà Ría-Vung Tàu Province that are worth visiting too.

 With fewer crowds, some of these districts and towns are even better than the overly popular Vung Tàu.
 Places in Bà Ría-Vung Tàu that tourists should add to their itinerary are Châu Dúc, Hô Côc, Long Hài, and Xuyên Môc.